Prices March On

 Prices in works set in the future become ridiculously-low due to real life inflation

 Barring drastic economic upheaval or hyperinflation, prices of goods and services tend to rise gradually over time.
-In works set in the future, their creators don't always take this phenomenon into account; even when they do, they often badly misjudge how much more expensive various commodities will be Twenty Minutes into the Future.
+In works set in the future, their creators don't always take this phenomenon into account; even when they do, they often badly misjudge how much more expensive various commodities will be 20 Minutes into the Future.
 Over time, Real Life prices increase until they exceed those in the work, eventually making the work's cost-figures seem ridiculously low and outdated.
 Contrast Ridiculous Future Inflation, in which prices in the work become higher than in reality.
 Often a subtrope of Zeerust.
 Fictional Currency or We Will Spend Credits in the Future may be employed to avert this trope.
 Could be justified as Translation Convention applied to prices.
 Examples:

 - In the Shadowrun Verse's original timeline, complied in 1989, the earthquake that destroys Manhattan is said to have caused 20 million dollars in damage.
 2nd Edition increased this to 200 billion dollars, which still seems far too low in retrospect.